Location : Mbarara District is located in Western Uganda. It borders

-The Lake is located about 40 kilometers south-east of Mbarara town.
-The water body, the lake’s sandy beaches and the expansive open grounds around the lake could in future be exploited for tourism.
+The Lake is located about 40 kilometers southeast of Mbarara town.
+The water body, the lake’s sandy beaches, and the expansive open grounds around the lake could in the future be exploited for tourism.
 There were temporary refugee settlements in the areas around the Lake.

 3. River Ruizi

 River Ruizi flows from the highlands in Bushenyi district into Lake Kachera in Rakai district.
 Some canoeing is possible on the river and provides some primate viewing along with it.